ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ![](./images/different-producers.png)

-Each producer needs to get URL to the broker, defines the protocol to authenticate, and gets server side TLS certificate, the topic name, and that's it to start sending messages.
+Each producer needs to get a URL to the broker, defines the protocol to authenticate, and gets server side TLS certificate, the topic name, and that's it to start sending messages.

 For production deployment, event structures are well defined and schema are used to ensure consumer can understand how to read messages from the topic/partition.
 Event Streams offers a schema registry to manage those schema definitions.